 4. Is the Furnace Getting Electricity?

 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the functioning parts.
 Your furnace tune-up should include a complete lubrication.

 - Pilot and gas pressure adjustment.
 As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to return these elements to their original specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
-Many furnace filters need to be changed at least every three months, which can improve efficiency and prevent operational glitches.
+A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
+Many furnace filters need to be replaced at least every three months, which can improve efficiency and prevent operational complications.

 - Written assessment.
-Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the coming year.
-This important information can help you establish the current condition of your furnace and how you can lower your energy bills.
+Quality HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the coming year.
+This valuable information can help you establish the current condition of your furnace and what can be done to lower your energy bills.

 Switch the thermostat to “on” from “auto” to force the fan to turn on.
-If the fan does come on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.
+If the fan does come on, power is working correctly, but if it doesn’t, your furnace may not be getting power.

-All furnaces have a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a few minutes to see if the furnace starts working.
-Also make sure all access panels and doors on the furnace are completely closed.
+All furnaces have a power switch (just like a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
+Also check to see if all access panels and doors on the furnace are completely closed.